andycranston/minidhcp/README.md

 Running any DHCP server (including `minidhcp`) requires care.
 If the server is run on a network segment that already has a DHCP server running on it then bad things can (and usually do) happen.
-Depending on the environment you might end up get shouted at (easy) or losing your job (disaster!) so ask the appropriate people such as your boss or the network adminstrator if you have any doubts at all before running `minidhcp`.
+Depending on the environment you might end up getting shouted at (easy) or losing your job (disaster!) so ask the appropriate people such as your boss or the network adminstrator if you have any doubts at all before running `minidhcp`.